 Chamomile will attract pollinators to your garden as well as enhance the flavors of veggies or other herbs you plant with it.
 You can also harvest the blossoms for chamomile tea.

 Comfrey planted with tomatoes and other fruiting veggie plants will enhance the soil nutrients.
 Comfrey tea provides potash, an essential nutrient for vegetables.

 Thyme planted near cabbage will help deter cabbage worms, and you can plant thyme with herbs that have similar requirements like oregano and Italian parsley.

 Nasturtiums make a beautiful addition, because they attract pollinators and because nasturtiums are edible flowers.
 The flowers and leaves can be added to salads or stir fry recipes.

 Onions, garlic, leeks and other members of the allium family tend to be less compatible and can slow the growth of other plants, so allium family plants are best planted on their own.
 However, allium family members such as garlic tend to be great pest repellents so can be a good companion for plants they are compatible with.

 Marigolds offer many benefits as a companion plant.

-Marigold deters leaf hoppers, worms, beetles and nematodes and does well planted with other herbs as well as veggies.
+Marigold deters leaf hoppers, worms, bean beetles and nematodes and does well planted with other herbs as well as veggies.
 Marigolds also release a chemical from their roots that act as a toxin to grubs, mole crickets and other burrowing garden pests.

-Lavender attracts beneficial insects and pollinators to your garden.
+Lavender attracts pollinators to your garden.